Soluble NSF attachment protein: Significance in Toxicology

 The 20S complex is a known target for Clostridium neurotoxins including Botulinum A, C. and E, which block synaptic transmission by disrupting the complex and preventing neurotransmitter release into the synaptic space.
 The disruption to synaptic transmission is caused by serotype B toxins cleaving VAMP-2/synaptobrevin-2, but not type 1 SNARE proteins.
-Botulinum toxins do not directly interact with SNAP, but the indirectly impact its ability to assemble into the 20S complex leading to impaired synaptic transmission at the neuromuscular junction.
+Botulinum toxins do not directly interact with SNAP, but indirectly impact its ability to assemble into the 20S complex leading to impaired synaptic transmission at the neuromuscular junction.
 The blocking of acetylcholine release onto the endplate leads to muscle paralysis and, if left untreated, death.
 Poisoning by botulinum toxin generally occurs through ingestion of material contaminated with the toxin producing bacteria or absorbance of the toxin through the skin.

 SNARE complexes containing SNAP are also targets for tetanus toxin which likewise inhibit vesicle fusion and neurotransmitter release through anterograde transport of the toxin into the CNS.
 Prevention of 20S SNARE complex assembly due to cleaving of substituent proteins prevents SNAPs from interacting with the receptor proteins in a non-competitive manner.

 Genetics

 Expression of the three SNAP proteins in mammalian is tissue dependent with α-SNAP (33kD) and γ-SNAP (36kD) expressed throughout the body, and β-SNAP (34kD) primarily found in brain tissues. α-SNAP and β-SNAP share approximately 83% sequence homology and are encoded by NAPA and NAPB on chromosomes 19 and 18, respectively in humans. β-SNAP protein is encoded by the NAPB on chromosome 20.
 Changes in temporal expression have been observed in rodent models during embryonic development but similar changes in humans is yet to be verified.
 Expression data in the early years after discovery of the protein group in the 1990s were primarily confirmed though use of Western blott and allowed expression of the mRNA and later cDNA.
 Use of Immunofluorescent localization showed strong association of the proteins to intracellular membranes including the ER and Golgi bodies as well as vesicles.

 Deletions in α-SNAP gene have also been found to be lethal in utero in rodent models with hyh (hydrocephalus with hop gait) while hyh due to missense mutations lead to 40% lower levels of expression.
-The effects of the mutations develop in utero and become more sever over time, ultimately leading to worsening hydrocephalus and death.
+The effects of the mutations develop in utero and become more severe over time, ultimately leading to worsening hydrocephalus and death.
 Reduced expression of α-SNAP in hyh/hyh mice is also associated with CD4 T-cell effector cytokine deficiency.

 Yeast (S. cerevisiae) homolog of the SNAP gene known as Sec17p has 67% similarity to mammalian α-SNAP or approximately 34% homology with alpha and 33% with beta.
 It has been studied based on its function in yeast vacuolar fusion.
 The lethality of the double null mutation in this animal highlights the importance of this class of proteins in intra and inter-cell communication and survival.